Surjo98/InvestWise_v0.2/README.md

     -  An optimization code block optimizes the portfolio by maximing the sharpe, treynor, and alpha in different scenarios, and gives an asset allocation strategy for each case.

 - The portfolios created by either of the two methods provide an efficient way to manage multiple portfolios at once, and is useful to track performance and investment strategies.
+- The periodic data extraction, and replication for multiple portfolios can be automated using Microsoft Power Automate.

 ## Conclusion